Monte Cervantes (2004 ship): Construction

 The vessel was built with a HSD Engine Co.
-Ltd. 8RTA96C-B main engine, which drives a controllable-pitch propeller.
+Ltd. 8RTA96C-B main engine, which drives a fixed pitch propeller (FPP).
 The 8-cylinder engine has a Maximum Continuous Rating of 45,760 kW with 102 revolutions per minute at MCR.
 The cylinder bore is 960mm.
 The ship also features 4 main power distribution system auxiliary generators, 3 at 4100 kW, and 1 at 2700 kW.
 The vessel's steam piping system features an Aalborg CH 8-500 auxiliary boiler.

 Construction of the ship was completed on 28 July 2004.